Organization Memberships

 What happens after the personal subscription ends?

-Once the personal billing period ends, the user continues on the organization tier only.
+Once the personal billing period ends, you continue on the organization tier only.

-What happens if the organization access ends before then?
+What happens if organization access ends before then?

-If the user loses organization access before the original personal billing period would have ended, Corbis attempts to restore the frozen personal state.
+If you lose organization access before the original personal billing period would have ended, Corbis attempts to restore the frozen personal state.

 That restore path is designed to preserve the value of a personal plan that had already been paid for.